maximilianvb/whisperx-replicate/README.md

 # whisperX on Replicate

+# run this

+make sure it gets latest commit in whisperX, set precise commit hash in both build and requirements. then do bash ./build.sh then do cog build cog push r8.im/maximilianvb/whisperx-profanity-split

 This repo is the codebase behind the following Replicate models, which we use at [Upmeet](https://upmeet.ai):

 - [victor-upmeet/whisperx](https://replicate.com/victor-upmeet/whisperx) : if you don't know which model to use, use this one.
 It uses a low-cost hardware, which suits most cases